MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/oid-wwan-network-params.md

 # OID_WWAN_NETWORK_PARAMS

-The host may send an OID_WWAN_NETWORK_PARAMS query request to retrieve the network parameters from an MB device.
+The host may send an OID_WWAN_NETWORK_PARAMS query request to retrieve network configuration data and/or policy information from an MB device.

 Set requests are not valid.